WEEKEND APPOINTMENTS AVAILABLE!

 What if my spouse isn’t willing to go to counseling with me?

 What will counseling be like?
-My spouse thinks the therapist is going to take my side.
+My spouse thinks the counselor is going to take my side.

-At the first session, I will talk with each spouse individually.
-In subsequent sessions, I will also meet with each spouse individually as well as meet with the couple together.
-Meeting individually gives you and your spouse opportunities to talk freely and minimizes the likelihood of the session resulting in an argument on the way home.
+At the first session, we will talk with both spouses together or individually, depending on what is best for the couple.
+In subsequent sessions, we will also meet with each spouse individually (as needed) as well as meet with the couple together.
+Meeting individually at times gives you and your spouse opportunities to talk freely without fear of offending or hurting your spouse.

 I don’t take sides.
 I help the two of you learn new skills and discover how to meet each other’s needs and get your own needs met in ways that are respectful and strengthen the marriage.